rapticore/ssvc_ore_miner/README.md

 ### **Open-Source Threat Intelligence**
 - Pulls data from the Known Exploitable Vulnerability (KEV) catalog and NVD vulnerability data from CISA and NIST.
 - Analyzes CVE exploitability and CVSS scores to calculate the **Exploitation** and **Utility** vectors.
+- **NEW**: Fetches EPSS scores from FIRST.org API for enhanced exploit prediction.

 ### **Asset Context**
 - Uses asset context to refine prioritization.